wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 and transiting the state to `S`.

-For `_Inv` and `_InvX` versions of `E` and `M`, the method handle them similarly as in `handleForceInv()`, namely, the downgrade is ordered after an ongoing `GETx` transaction, if the concurrent invalidation or downgrade is initiated by `GETx`.
+For `_Inv` and `_InvX` versions of `E` and `M`, the method handle them similarly as in `handleForceInv()`, namely, the downgrade is ordered after an ongoing data request, if the concurrent invalidation or downgrade is initiated by the data request.
 Otherwise, if the block has an owner, then an MSHR entry is allocated from the front entry, which orders the `FetchInvX` before the flush or eviction that caused the state, and `FetchInvX` will be retried when the concurrent invalidation or downgrades complete.